Future of rail transport in India: Automated fog pilot assistance system

 GPS-enabled Fog Pilot Assistance System railway signalling devices, old practice of putting firecrackers on train tracks to alert train divers was done away with by initially installing 6,095 devices in four most affected zones in 2017, Northern Railway zone, North Central Railway zone, North Eastern Railway zone and North Western Railway zone.

 Automated fire alarm system

 Automated fire alarm system project started from 2013 when improved automated fire alarm System in Rajdhani Express trains were installed, these will be installed in the AC coaches of all regular trains.

 CCTV camera on stations

 963 stations will have CCTV camera by the end of 2018.
 Progressively CCTV cameras and wifi will be installed on all trains and stations.

 CCTV camera inside trains

 IR has started to install cameras in some of the trains from fy2017-18 under the Nirbhaya fund.
 Progressively CCTV cameras will be installed in all trains.

 Information technology

+On 7 August 2019, IRCTC launched a payment wallet named iMudra.
+On 11 August 2021, IRCTC introduced a smart card system through which unreserved train tickets which can be bought either at railway stations or online.

 Digital India driven digitalisation of railway to improvement efficiency and reduce cost. ₹3500000 million funding was approved in 2016.